techfolios/semantic-ui/README.md

   * `npm update`

-To build and install a new version, cd into the semantic/ directory, then invoke:
+To build a new theme and install it in the template, cd into the semantic/ directory, then invoke:

   * `gulp build`
   * `install-dist.sh`